 Is World of Warcraft the First MMORPG?

-World of Warcarft is NOT the first MMORPG by a long shot.
-That title is held by Neverwinter Nights released back in 1991.
+World of Warcraft is NOT the first MMORPG by a long shot.
+That title is held by Neverwinter Nights, released back in 1991.
 However, so old is Neverwinter Nights that it wouldn’t even remotely be recognizable as a contemporary MMORPG.

-In contrast to this, World of Warcraft was released in 2004, 13 years AFTER the first recognized MMORPG.
-In between all that time, there were plenty of other MMORPG titles many of which still exist today such as Tibia (1997), RuneScape (2001), and EveOnline (2003).
+In contrast, World of Warcraft was released in 2004, 13 years AFTER the first recognized MMORPG.
+In between all that time, there were plenty of other MMORPG titles, many of which still exist today, such as Tibia (1997), RuneScape (2001), and EveOnline (2003).

-However, what World of Warcraft did was set a STANDARD unlike any other seen before in terms of the depth and breadth for the MMORPG genre.
+However, World of Warcraft set a STANDARD unlike any other seen before in terms of the depth and breadth of the MMORPG genre.

-To this day, the concepts and the gameplay mechanism introduced in WoW such as RAIDs, PvP, crafting system are still used and emulated.
+To this day, the concepts and the gameplay mechanism introduced in WoW, such as RAIDs, PvP, and crafting systems, are still used and emulated.

 To this day, the game still sees millions of active players every month.
-There are many reason why the game still holds so much popularity:
+There are many reasons why the game still holds so much popularity:

-- Active Developers: The game has some of the pioneers of the gaming industry who listen to the community and do not shy away from making major changes to the game.
+- Active Developers: The game has some of the gaming industry pioneers who listen to the community and do not shy away from making major changes to the game.

 - Nostalgia, Community, Social Platform: This is related to the previous point.
-There is a huge element of nostalgia and the social impact of the game.
-People have made long lasting friendships here.
+There is a huge element of nostalgia and the game’s social impact.
+People have made long-lasting friendships here.
 Many have even found the love of their life raiding dungeons in WoW.

-- Does Not Require a High End System: The game is highly accessible by all.
-This is a game that you can play on even a potato PC despite the fact that the graphics engine keeps getting updated.
+- Does Not Require a High-End System: The game is highly accessible by all.
+You can play this game on a potato PC, even though the graphics engine keeps updating.

 There have been so many expansion packs to WOW.
-From original World of Warcraft released back in 2004 to the 8th expansion pack the WoW: Shadowlands released in 2020, there has been consistent stream of content that has kept the game afresh.
+From the original World of Warcraft, released in 2004, to the 8th expansion pack WoW: Shadowlands, released in 2020, a consistent stream of content has kept the game afresh.

 Desktop PC for World of Warcraft Build Guide

-Like most MMORPGs in general, World of Warcraft does not require a top of the line gaming PC to run it.
+Like most MMORPGs, World of Warcraft does not require a top-of-the-line gaming PC to run it.
 In fact, it has some of the lightest hardware requirements of all the games out there – at least as far as the minimum requirements go.

-While there have been major graphics and engine updates since the original release, the system requirements still remain quite easy.
+While major graphics and engine updates have occurred since the original release, the system requirements remain quite easy.

 Official World Of Warcraft System Requirement

-World of Warcraft has two separate set of Minimum and Recommended system requirements.
-One for the retail World of Warcraft i.e the Shadowlands, and the other for the World of Warcraft Classic
+World of Warcraft has two separate sets of Minimum and Recommended system requirements.
+One for the retail World of Warcraft, i.e., the Shadowlands, and the other for the World of Warcraft Classic

 World of Warcraft Shadowlands Requirements